Skip to main content

 ExponentialRetries are attempted using an exponential backoff doubling the interval between each tryEnabled

 Error handling in Workflows can happen locally at the block level or you can define a Global Error Handler.
-In this example we focus on the failure of the Resource Block and enable the Continue selection in the Settings to execute a subflow.
+In this example we focus on the failure of the Code Block and enable the Continue selection in the Settings to execute a subflow.
 Within the Workflow, selecting Continue enables connecting a block, in his example a Workflow Block, that is initiated when the Resource Block settings are exceeded.
 This workflow block is identified as executeNotificationWorkflow.
 The following image shows this block selecting another Workflow and a parameter that is passed from this Workflow into the next workflowName.

 Resource Retries